Skip to content

 2022 Annual Report: Medicaid in Montana

-GWU Memo: Comments on Ending Continuous Eligibility
+GWU Report: Ending Medicaid Continuous Eligibility

 Researchers at George Washington University submitted this memo in response to Montana’s request for public comments on its draft amendments to the Medicaid HELP (also known as Medicaid expansion) and WASP (Montana’s Waiver for Additional Services and Populations) waivers.
 Their findings estimate that ending 12-month continuous eligibility would reduce the enrollment periods of about 21,500 … Continued